-Save the date: Safer Internet Day is on the 9th February 2021!
-Safer Internet Day 2020 will be celebrated globally with the theme: Together for a better internet.
+Save the date: Safer Internet Day is on the 6th February 2024!

 E-safety is a vital part of children’s life and education in today’s ever-growing digital world and is rooted in their computing curriculum at our school.